Musadiq-Aliyev/Adressapp/README.md

 To run it on your computer

 clone project
-go to directory where you clone(download it)
+go to directory where you clone it (ex..desktop)

 run this command: python manage.py runserver